krish-iitbhu/AXI4-Pipelined-AES-128/README.md

 The datapath consists of:

 Initial AddRoundKey

 9 Standard AES Rounds
   SubBytes
   ShiftRows
   MixColumns
   AddRoundKey

 Final Round
   SubBytes
   ShiftRows
   AddRoundKey

+# Verification
 for verification I have use a standard example
-# Verification
-Test Vector

 Plaintext:
 00112233445566778899aabbccddeeff